-Trauma, PTSD, and Complex PTSD
+Trauma, PTSD, & Complex PTSD (c-PTSD)

 Post Traumatic Stress Disorder (PTSD) is a psychological reaction that can occur after you have experienced a traumatic event that caused intense fear, helplessness, numbness, or horror.
 PTSD can result from any event where a person feels emotionally, physically, or psychologically threatened.
 Even even if you were not threatened yourself, witnessing a traumatic event can also result in PTSD.
 Examples of such events are: